“Your period can last between 2 and 7 days,

 - What Causes Bleeding Between Periods?

-- What Happens During the Typical 28-Day Menstrual Cycle?
+- What Is A Menstrual Cycle?

 - What Is Chasteberry, and What Can It Do?